ryuichi-yamamoto/fremar/README.md

 - has_many :images
 - has_many :comments
 - belongs_to :user
-- belongs_to :brands
+- belongs_to :brand
-- belongs_to :categories
+- belongs_to :category

 ## commentsテーブル
 |Column|Type|Options|